3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/unit_02/w06d03/diagnostic/diagnostic_express.md

 }
 ```

-### Question 10: What is MVC?
+### Question 9: What is MVC?
 How have we been using it so far?

+## Bonus Question

+### Question 10: Write an express route that handles a GET request to the url `/products` and sends back the JSON object {error: "Bad Request"}